In this article:

 - Sciatica: This condition is a result of an irritation in the sciatic nerve at the nerve roots joining outside the spine.

-- Spine osteoarthritis (aka degenerative disc disease): The narrowing of the intervertebral discs in the spine, generally due to aging, is known as spine osteoarthritis.
-This causes increased pressure on the adjacent vertebrae, resulting in the growth of spinal joint spurs, which, when associated with a pinched nerve, can cause localized pain.
+- Spine osteoarthritis (aka degenerative disc disease): This causes increased pressure on the adjacent vertebrae, resulting in the growth of spinal joint spurs, which, when associated with a pinched nerve, can cause localized pain.

 - Osteoporosis: This refers to the weakening of the bones, increasing fracture risk.

-- Spondylolysis: This is caused by weakness in the bony bridges between the vertebrae, especially in the lower spine, which induces back pain that gets aggravated by activity.
+- Spondylolysis: This is caused by weakness in the bony bridges between the vertebrae, especially in the lower spine, which induces back pain that is aggravated by activity.

 - Spinal stenosis: This occurs as a result of the narrowing of the open spaces in the lower spine, which causes pressure on the nerves and back pain that radiates down the legs.